craigbuckler/js-adv-notes/dom/3-dom-advanced.md

 1. Insert a new `<h2>New title</h2>` title before the list.
 1. Insert a new paragraph at the end with the current date.

 **Task:** Create a modal pop-up dialog system which can have a custom message and an `OK` button to dismiss.
 The pop-up should appear when a user clicks the link.
 Note that we've not covered events yet, so a partial solution may only be achievable at this stage.
+Bonus points for creating two systems: one with a `<template>` and one adding nodes using a document fragment.